ptitSeb/gl4es/Readme.md

 The focus is on compatibility and speed with a wide selection of game and software.

-It has been tested successfully of a large selection of games and software, including: Minecraft, OpenMW, SeriousSam (both First and Second Encounters), RVGL (ReVolt GL), TSMC (The Secret Maryo Chronicles), TORCS, SpeedDreams, GL-117, Foobillard(plus), Blender 2.68 to name just a few.
+It has been tested successfully of a large selection of games and software, including: Minecraft, OpenMW, SeriousSam (both First and Second Encounters), RVGL (ReVolt GL), TSMC (The Secret Maryo Chronicles), TORCS, SpeedDreams, GL-117, Foobillard(plus), half life 1&2, Blender 2.68 to name just a few.
 I have also some success with Linux port of XNA games, using either MonoGame or FNA.

 Most function of OpenGL up to 1.5 are supported, with some notable exceptions:
  * Reading of Depth or Stencil buffer will not work